2012-2013 Academic Catalog

 Provides a conceptual framework for strategic communication, sharpens analytical and critical thinking, and provides a unifying function for the Strategic Communication & Leadership Program.
 Addresses all aspects of the development and execution of communication programs.
 Offers "real world" experience through the analysis of case studies.
 Case studies and coursework will be drawn from the profit, non-profit, product, and service sectors.
 Particular attention will be paid to sociopsychological, legal, and ethical issues as they relate to the decision-making process.

-Advanced research project for a major corporate or organizational client.
-Working with a client organization, students will identify a problem for study, perform an extensive review of issues related to the project, develop several testable research questions or hypotheses about the problem, gather and analyze qualitative and/or quantitative data, and write an extensive report, including summary conclusions based on the study.
-May enroll for more than one term, minimum of 6sh required for M.A. degree.
+This course incorporates an advanced research project for a corporate or organizational client.
+Working with a client, students will identify a problem for study, perform an extensive review of issues related to the project, gather and analyze qualitative and/or quantitative data, and write an extensive report, including a summary and recommendations based on the study.
+Students may enroll in the course more than once, and are required to continue enrolling in it until their project is complete.
+A minimum of 3sh is required for the M.A. degree.
 Graded on a satisfactory/unsatisfactory basis only.
 Permission is required.